mfonism/games-with-ppb/falling-stars/notes.md

 All that is about to change.

-We will be making the stars that get away disappear, and pinning the ones we've caught to the left side of the screen.
+We will be making the stars that get away disappear, and pinning the ones we've caught to the right side of the screen.

 We're going to stack them one on the other, from the top of the viewport.